movementlabsxyz/MIP/MIP/mip-0/README.md

 ## Changelog

 - 2024-12-18: Add information about the process and structure of MDs.
-- 2025-xx-xx: Incorporate updates on the process from SF.
+- 2024-01-10: Incorporate updates on the process from SF.
 [PR#76](https://github.com/movementlabsxyz/MIP/pull/76)
+- 2024-02-12: Add information about the governance process and approval status.